Bio & CV

 Melissa Mazmanian is a Professor of Informatics at the Donald Bren School of Information and Computer Sciences, and Professor of Organization and Management at the Paul Merage School of Management (joint) at the University of California, Irvine.

-Melissa’s interests revolve around technologies as used in-practice within organizational and personal contexts, specifically in relation to creative work, quantification practices, and the nature of time in the digital age.
+Melissa’s interests revolve around technologies as used in-practice within organizational and personal contexts, specifically in relation to creative work, predictive systems, quantification practices, and the everyday lives of busy professionals.
 She has conducted a variety of ethnographic and qualitative research projects on the individual experience and social dynamics that emerge when people adapt to using new forms of communication, data manipulation, and GenerativeAI.

 Her current work investigates Hollywood screenwriters and the practice of collaborative creative work in a fragmented and changing industry.
 Working with colleague Beth Bechky, Melissa has interviewed over 100 screenwriters and observed mock writers rooms in order to explore pressing questions about creative collaboration, occupational squeeze, and the threat and opportunities around predictive analytics and generative AI in film and television storytelling.